leoalvesdata/Curso-Big-Data---REDIS/README.md

 Sorted Sets (`ZADD`): Used for "Access Dates".
 I utilized a numeric score in the `YYYYMMDD` format to ensure the Redis engine automatically orders visits from the oldest to the newest.

 ### Data Operations
-*Sorting**: Used the `SORT ...
+Sorting: Used the `SORT ...
 ALPHA` command to organize text-based interests alphabetically for better visualization.
-*Set Union**: Demonstrated the use of `SADD` and `SUNIONSTORE` to aggregate unique user names from different sets into a single new variable.
+Set Union: Demonstrated the use of `SADD` and `SUNIONSTORE` to aggregate unique user names from different sets into a single new variable.

 ---
 ## About Me